AOEpeople/aoe_technology_radar/data/radar/2017-03-01/galen.md

 Whenever a test fails Galen writes a test report with screenshots to show the mismatching areas on the page to help testers and developers become aware of the problem.

-At AOE, the Galen Framework helps us to continuously test the UI for potential regression bugs introduced by new features.
+At DCX, the Galen Framework helps us to continuously test the UI for potential regression bugs introduced by new features.